Tourmi/Retro-ML/Games/Retro_ML.PokemonGen1/README.md

     * Reward applied when the AI loses a fight.
     * Should be a negative number.
 * **Fight Cancelled**
-    * Reward the AI/enemy uses a move that cancels the fight(ex: Teleport, Whirlwind, Roar, etc.).
+    * Reward applied when the AI/enemy uses a move that cancels the fight(ex: Teleport, Whirlwind, Roar, etc.).
     * Should be a negative number if we want the AI to avoid to force the AI to fight or to stop the enemy pokemon from leaving the fight.

 ### Neural Configuration